 as a new layer.

-This button opens the Modify Feature Info Dialog, which allows editing edit the selected feature's information and drawing style.
+This button opens the Modify Feature Info dialog for the user to edit the selected feature's attribute information, layer, and drawing style.

-This button marks the selected feature as delete.
+This button marks the selected feature as deleted.
 If a feature is already marked as deleted, the button will change to allow for undeleting.
 Deleted features can be displayed using the Digitizer Options.